rails/rails/guides/source/active_record_basics.md

 * How to use Active Record models to manipulate data stored in a relational database.
 * Active Record schema naming conventions.
-* The concepts of database migrations, validations, and callbacks.
+* The concepts of database migrations, validations, callbacks, and associations.

 --------------------------------------------------------------------------------